debadarshini/debadarshini_mishra_website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
+I﻿ am a graduate student at the University of Conencticut, pursuing a PhD in Physics.
+My research interest broadly lie in the field of atomic, molecular and optical (AMO) physics.

 I am a graduate student at the University of Connecticut, pursuing a PhD in Physics.
-My research interests broadly lie in the field of atomic, molecular, and optical (AMO) physics, with a focus on ultrafast molecular dynamics using time-resolved spectroscopic techniques.
-I am currently working on imaging ultrafast molecular dynamics using various techniques such as photoion and photoelectron spectroscopy.
+My research interests broadly lie in the field of atomic, molecular, and optical (AMO) physics.
+Sp am currently working on imaging ultrafast molecular dynamics using various techniques such as photoion and photoelectron spectroscopy.
 I have experience working with various spectrometers such as COLTRIMS, VMI, and magnetic bottle spectrometer.
 For these experiments, I use various light sources such as high-power table-top pulsed lasers, free electron lasers and synchrotrons.

 {style="text-align: justify;"}